Easel Activities are a valuable easy-to-use tool to provide interactive elementary music activities and increase student engagement.

 - Click this link to see the resource listing on TpT.

-- Click the bottom green bar labeled “Preview & Assign” to open the Easel Activity.
-This will automatically open the Easel Activity in your TpT account.
+- Click “Preview & Assign” (the bottom green bar) to open the Easel Activity.
+The activity will open in your TpT account.

-Notice the tabs in the top ribbon.
-Each interactive activity automatically opens on the “PREPARE” tab.
-The Prepare tab allows you as a “buyer” the option of adding some customization to the activities.
+A Quick Note About Editing: The “Edit” tab allows you as a buyer or owner of an activity the option to add some customization.
 (Any changes you make will NOT affect the master file.)
-You may want to customize the directions or change the color of the font, or even add additional answer boxes.
+You may want to customize the directions or change the color of the font, add additional answer boxes, rearrange, delete, add pages, or other simple edits.

 Our NO-PREP Easel Activities are ready to be assigned.
 No customization is required.